rithmschool/react_curriculum/Unit-01/07-refs_forms.md

 ### getDOMNode()

 In some tutorials you may see a method called `getDOMNode`, this is deprecated and should **not** be used.
-You can learn more about the changes [here](http://stackoverflow.com/questions/30190608/react-js-the-difference-between-finddomnode-and-getdomnode)
+You can learn more about the changes [here](http://stackoverflow.com/questions/30190608/react-js-the-difference-between-finddomnode-and-getdomnode).
+If you MUST get access to the dom node, using the ref callback is the preferred way of doing so.

 ### When not to use refs